-/* This allows us to drop the zero init code, saving us memory */
+/* C zero initialises all global variables.
+However, that requires *//* These definitions are NOT zero initialised, but that doesn't matter *//* This allows us to drop the zero init code, saving us memory */